Food on the trip

 During the camping, your cook will provide 3 tasty, plentiful and nutritious meals daily with a variety of local and Western dishes.
-To start the day, breakfast consists of a choice of porridge, muesli and cereal followed by omelets, fried or scrambled eggs with chapattis or bread.
-Lunch is generally a selection of salad, cooked vegetable dishes, pasta and traditional breads.
-After a long day on the trail, dinner is a hearty 3 course meal - soup, followed by a variety of vegetable, meat, rice and pasta dishes and completed with a simple dessert.
+To start the day, breakfast consists of a choice of porridge, muesli, and cereal followed by omelets, fried or scrambled eggs with chapattis or bread.
+Lunch is generally a selection of salad, cooked vegetable dishes, pasta, and traditional bread.
+After a long day on the trail, dinner is a hearty 3-course meal - soup, followed by a variety of vegetables, meat, rice, and pasta dishes and completed with a simple dessert.
 Tea, coffee and hot chocolate are also provided at all meals.
 We use as much fresh produce as possible and our cooks and kitchen crew maintain exceptional standards of cleanliness and food preparation hygiene.
 Special dietary requirements can always be catered for.

 During the day a light shirt or jumper and lightweight pants will be suitable, but a warm fleece or down jacket is recommended for the evenings.
-Sleeping bags for trip also highly recommended.
-Comprehensive list of equipments will be provided by Alpine Eco Trek once you book your trip.
+Sleeping bags for the trip are also highly recommended.
+A comprehensive list of equipment will be provided by Alpine Eco Trek once you book your trip.

-Keep in mind that you are traveling overland to highest plateau in the world; the drive goes constantly above 5000m during your journey except Lhasa (3,650m).
-Driving fast in such an elevation could cause medical conditions (Acute Mountain Sickness) which could be fatal.
-There is 50% less oxygen compared to sea level in high-altitudes places like in Tibet.
-The higher the altitude the less is the oxygen in air.
-Your body needs few days to acclimatize to this less oxygen environment.
+Keep in mind that you are traveling overland to the highest plateau in the world; the drive goes constantly above 5000m during your journey except for Lhasa (3,650m).
+Driving fast at such an elevation could cause medical conditions (Acute Mountain Sickness) which could be fatal.
+There is 50 percent less oxygen compared to sea level in high-altitude places like in Tibet.
+The higher the altitude the less is oxygen in the air.
+Your body needs a few days to acclimatize to this less oxygen environment.
 Although we provide enough information regarding AMS precaution matters, if you get AMS, we do not have other options to treat it other than medication.
 We advise specially the guest(s) with known heart or lungs or blood diseases to consult their doctor before traveling.
 Mild headaches, fever, loss of appetite or stomach disorder are symptoms of AMS.

-Throughout your time in Tibet you will be accompanied by an experienced English speaking Tibetan guide who will not only act as an interpreter but will also provide valuable insights into the Tibetan way of life.
-All our Tibet trips are run in cooperation with our Tibetan counterpart, so you can be assured that authentic local touch.
+Throughout your time in Tibet, you will be accompanied by an experienced English-speaking Tibetan guide who will not only act as an interpreter but will also provide valuable insights into the Tibetan way of life.
+All our Tibet trips are run in cooperation with our Tibetan counterparts, so you can be assured that authentic local touch.